 MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved.
 If goal was not accomplished, please explain.
-Information Submitted by the Public Investigate 100% of public complaints Met goal, investigated 100% (23) drainage complaints received from the public.
+Information Submitted by the Public Investigate 100% of public complaints Met goal, investigated 100% (32) drainage complaints received from the public.
 Long Term Operation and Maintenance of BMPs 1 BMP map Inspect each BMP 2 times per year Met goal, no BMPs were identified that were not maintained by other entities.
 Post construction BMPs such as detention ponds in residential subdivisions are being maintained by HOAs or the private land owner whose lot it resides on.
 There are also detention ponds on some commercial sites that are being maintained by the business owner.
 If the County receives a complaint regarding any of these ponds, they respond and require mitigation.
 No BMPs required inspection or maintenance.
-Storm Water Pollution Prevention Training/ Facility Specific SOP Manual 1 training per year Attendee list Updated SOP Manual Met goal, 1 training session was conducted in December 2021.
-A total of 11 employees from 2 departments attended the training.
+Storm Water Pollution Prevention Training/ Facility Specific SOP Manual 1 training per year Attendee list Updated SOP Manual Goal not accomplished.
+A stormwater inspector successfully completed stormwater permit compliance training on November 17 th , 2022.
+No annual training for designated employees was performed by the County.
 No updates to the SOP manual were necessary.
-Storm Sewer System Cleaning / ROW Mowing At least 10,000 man-hours of maintenance activities Exceeded goal, 21,511 man-hours were expended on ROW maintenance activities.
-Erosion Control during Road and Bridge Maintenance and Construction Expend at least 500 man-hours per year on erosion control activities Exceeded goal, 505 man-hours were expended on erosion control activities.
-Metal Recycling Recycle at least 80,000 pounds of metal per year Exceeded goal, 133,720 pounds of metal was recycled.
-Used Tires Recycling Recycle at least 400 used tires per year Exceeded goal, recycled 1,026 passenger tires, 174 truck tires and 13 tractor tires.
-Used Oil Recycling Recycle at least 1,000 gallons of waste oil per year Exceeded goal, recycled 1,870 gallons of used oil.
-Use of Licensed Applicators for Herbicides At least 3 staff with applicator license Partially met goal, only 2 staff members attended training to renew their Noncommercial Political Pesticide Applicator License.
-Spill Prevention Training 1 training per year Attendee list Met goal.
-Conducted one training for 19 staff members.
-Vehicle Maintenance At least 10 inspection reports per year Clean out, as needed, at least once per permit term Exceeded goal, inspected monthly (12 times) during the reporting period.
-Cleanout was conducted once on 4/21/21.
+Storm Sewer System Cleaning / ROW Mowing At least 10,000 man-hours of maintenance activities Exceeded goal, 21,303 man-hours were expended on ROW maintenance activities.
+Erosion Control during Road and Bridge Maintenance and Construction Expend at least 500 man-hours per year on erosion control activities Did not meet goal, 457 man-hours were expended on erosion control activities.
+The goal will need to be reduced to 400 man hours due to staff availability.
+Will submit an NOC for 2023.
+Metal Recycling Recycle at least 80,000 pounds of metal per year Did not meet goal, 69,640 pounds of metal were recycled.
+Will submit an NOC for 2023.
+Used Tires Recycling Recycle at least 400 used tires per year Exceeded goal, recycled 1,095 tires (937 passenger tires, 158 truck tires).
+Used Oil Recycling Recycle at least 1,000 gallons of waste oil per year Exceeded goal, recycled 2,080 gallons of used oil.
+Use of Licensed Applicators for Herbicides At least 3 staff with applicator license Did not meet goal, 2 staff members attended training to renew their Noncommercial Political Pesticide Applicator License.
+The County reassessed and will reduce the number of licensed applicators to 2 staff members to meet the County's overall stormwater goal and the MEP standard.
+Will submit an NOC for 2023 Spill Prevention Training 1 training per year Attendee list Met goal.
+Conducted one training for 20 staff members.
+Vehicle Maintenance At least 10 inspection reports per year Clean out, as needed, at least once per permit term Exceeded goal, inspected monthly (13 times) during the reporting period.
+Cleanout was conducted once on 4/11/22.